 Once you fully understand what you need to work on, you can form a plan for improving and monitoring your development over time.

 If you ignore your colleagues, you risk coming across as someone who is not seriously considering their opinions.
-As a result, the likelihood of them helping you in the future will be compromised.
+As a result, the likelihood of them helping you in the future diminishes.

-Feedback is a constant in the working environment.
+Feedback is a constant in the workplace.
 Your approach to receiving and acting on feedback will define your professional development, relationships with colleagues, and outlook on life.
-My feedback for you is to take action and ensure that you are in a position to receive and process constructive criticism effectively!
+Take action and ensure that you are in a position to receive and process constructive criticism effectively!

 Jon Gitlin is a Customer Success professional at a start-up in the East Bay Area.
 During his free time, he loves to watch the Warriors, go on runs, and listen to podcasts.